The rural populations of Tanzania, which comprise 70% of the total population, are most vulnerable to waterborne and water-related diseases.

 In search of these basic amenities, many rural residents turn to the cities.
 Urban sprawl and growing slums are the result, and people chasing their dreams end up in worse health situations than those they left.

-With the right knowledge and resources, rural residents have the ability to create powerful, lasting change within themselves and their communities.
+With the right knowledge and resources, rural residents have the ability to create powerful, lasting behavioral change within their personal lives and their communities.